-- The student will not receive a letter/number grade, rather, the student will be awarded credit upon successful completion of the entire course based on teacher recommendation; - Any course taken on a pass/fail basis will not be included in the calculation of the GPA for ranking purposes; - Students may select a maximum of two (2) classes, or ten (10) credits to be taken pass/fail during their four years at Passaic Valley.
-Students who return for a fifth year may elect for pass/fail grading, provided they have not used their two (2) classes of ten (10) credit option during the last four years; - Only one course may be taken pass/fail in any academic year; - Courses required for graduation may not be taken pass/fail.
+- The student will not receive a letter/number grade, rather, the student will be awarded credit upon successful completion of the entire course based on teacher recommendation; - Any course taken on a pass/fail basis will not be included in the calculation of the GPA for ranking purposes;

+- Students may select a maximum of two (2) classes, or ten (10) credits to be taken pass/fail during their four years at Passaic Valley.
+Students who return for a fifth year may elect for pass/fail grading, provided they have not used their two (2) classes of ten (10) credit option during the last four years; - Only one course may be taken pass/fail in any academic year; - Courses required for graduation may not be taken pass/fail; - Deadline to request pass/fail is the end of the first marking period.